cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step1.md

 ## Overview

-In this step, you will learn how to build a data processing pipeline that will electronic medical reports (EMR) in PDF format to extract relevant medical information by using the following AWS services:
+In this step, you will learn how to build a data processing pipeline with electronic health reports (EHR) in PDF format to extract key medical information by using the following AWS services:

-- [Textract](https://aws.amazon.com/textract/): To extract text from the PDF medical report
+- [Textract](https://aws.amazon.com/textract/): To extract text from medical report in PDF format
 - [Comprehend Medical](https://aws.amazon.com/comprehend/medical/): To extract relevant medical information from the output of textract

 ## Getting Started